Of Human Feelings: Critical reception

-Legacy
+Aftermath and legacy

 Coleman received $25,000 for the publishing rights to Of Human Feelings but said his managers sold it for less than the recording costs and that he did not receive any of its royalties.
 According to Stan Bernstein, Coleman had financial expectations that were "unrealistic in this business unless you're Michael Jackson".
 Antilles label executive Ron Goldstein felt the $25,000 Coleman received was neither a great nor a fair amount for someone in jazz.
 After he had gone over budget to record a follow-up album, Island did not release it nor pick up their option on him, and in 1983, he left the Bernstein Agency.

-He chose Denardo Coleman to manage his career while overcoming his reticence of public performance, which had been rooted in his distrust of doing business with a predominantly White music industry.
+Subsequently, Coleman chose his son Denardo to manage his career while overcoming his reticence of public performance, which had been rooted in his distrust of doing business with a predominantly White music industry.
 According to Nicholson, "the man once accused of standing on the throat of jazz was welcomed back to the touring circuits with both curiosity and affection" during the 1980s.
 Coleman did not record another album for six years and instead performed internationally with Prime Time.

+Reappraisal

 Retrospective appraisals have been favorable to Of Human Feelings.
-In a 1986 article for The New York Times on Coleman's work with Prime Time, Robert Palmer said the album was still innovative and radical by the standards of other music in 1982, three years after it was recorded.
-Because writers and musicians had heard its test pressing in 1979, the album's mix of jazz improvisation and gritty, punk and funk-derived energy sounded "prophetic" when it was released, Palmer explained.
+In a 1986 article for The New York Times on Coleman's work with Prime Time, Robert Palmer says the album was still innovative and radical by the standards of other music in 1982, three years after it was recorded.
+Because writers and musicians had heard its test pressing in 1979, the album's mix of jazz improvisation and gritty, punk and funk-derived energy sounded "prophetic" when it was released, Palmer explains.
 "The album is clearly the progenitor of much that has sounded radically new in the ongoing fusion of punk rock, black dance rhythms, and free jazz."

-AllMusic critic Scott Yanow said although Coleman's compositions never achieved popularity, they succeeded within the context of an album that showcased his distinctive saxophone style, which was high-brow yet catchy.
+Although Coleman's compositions never achieved popularity, AllMusic critic Scott Yanow says they succeeded within the context of an album that showcased his distinctive saxophone style, which was high-brow yet catchy.
 Joshua Klein from The A.V.
-Club recommended Of Human Feelings as the best album for new listeners of Coleman's harmolodics-based music, while Chicago Tribune rock critic Greg Kot included it in his guide for novice jazz listeners; he named it one of the few albums that helped him both become a better listener of rock music and learn how to enjoy jazz.
-In 2008, New York magazine's Martin Johnson included it in his list of canonical albums from what he felt had been New York's sceneless yet vital jazz of the previous 40 years; Of Human Feelings exuded what he described as a spirit of sophistication with elements of funk, Latin, and African music, all of which were encapsulated by music that retained a jazz identity.
+Club recommends Of Human Feelings as the best album for new listeners of Coleman's harmolodics-based music, while Chicago Tribune rock critic Greg Kot included it in his guide for novice jazz listeners; he named it one of the few albums that helped him both become a better listener of rock music and learn how to enjoy jazz.

+In 2008, New York magazine's Martin Johnson included Of Human Feelings in his list of canonical albums from what he feels had been New York's sceneless yet vital jazz of the previous 40 years; Of Human Feelings exudes what he describes as a spirit of sophistication with elements of funk, Latin, and African music, all of which are encapsulated by music that retains a jazz identity.